-Danielle Drake, MA; Mara Keller, PhD; Saea Salazar, PhD; Annette Williams, PhD
+Danielle Drake, MA, PhDc; Mara Keller, PhD; Sara Salazar, PhD; Annette Williams, PhD

 "Making a Way out of No Way: How Building a Community of Sisterhood Impacts the Graduate Experience for Clinicians Identified as Women of the African Diaspora "

-Tayybah Hasan, MA, MFTI; Lyneesha Kately, MA, MFTI; Yvonne Hendricks, MA, MFTI
+Tayybah Hasan, MA, MFTI; Lynesha Kately, MA, MFTI; Yvonne Hendricks, MA, MFTI

 This workshop explores the benefits of support groups for people of color attending predominantly white institutions.
 The model of creating a space for women of a common ethnic and/or cultural background is not a phenomena and is one that has been used by women of the African Diaspora for centuries.
 Women have created sister circles, quilting clubs, sororities, book clubs, vacation clubs, etc., all in the name of having a space to call our own.
 These spaces are often critical to our well-being and are a model of communal care that we cultivate for ourselves.
 Women of the Diaspora is an example of this model and one that can be replicated in other spaces or institutions.
 In this workshop, we will discuss how to consider our communal care and sisterhood as a part of our self-care within the many obstacles of attending a predominantly white institution.